-Map Ref Name/Type Address Legal Description Extent of Protection Category HNZPT List/Ref RB6 Former Kimbolton BNZ 2894 Kimbolton Road, Kimbolton Lot 15 DP 650 Building exterior B
+Map Ref Name/Type Address Legal Description Extent of Protection Category HNZPT List/Ref RB6 Former 2894 Kimbolton Lot 15 DP Building B Kimbolton Road, Kimbolton 650 exterior BNZ

 The building has high local significance for physical, historic and cultural heritage values.
 The former BNZ building has high architectural and representivity values as a good example of the Inter-war Stripped Classical style with typical characteristics of simplified Classical detailing and proportions, symmetry, and horizontality.
 It was also common for public buildings to be designed in the style.
 The building has high rarity values as one few Stripped Classical buildings in the Manawatū.
 The exterior appears to have high authenticity with little obvious external changes.
 The building has high group and public esteem values being one of a number of significant historic buildings in the small Kimbolton township, some of which are listed in the operative District Plan.
 The heritage of Kimbolton is noted in the Kimbolton Community Plan (December 2013) as being of importance to the local community.
-The building and site have high associative values with the BNZ, with the first building in 1973.
+The building and site have high associative values with the BNZ, with the first building on the site having been constructed in 1895.
+The association finished with the sale of the building in 1973.
 The design and construction of the building has high pattern and education values reflecting the history of the growth and development of the small rural town from the late Victorian period.